filecoin-shipyard/proxy-retrieval/README.md

 This repo contains all information needed to run an RP server yourself.
 See the `docs/` directory.

 We welcome contributions in the form of issues and PRs to this repo.
 We also have a daily standup at 3pm UTC.
-Email [mike@protocol.ai](mike@protocol.ai) if you'd like to join.
-Lurkers welcome.
+Email [mike@protocol.ai](mike@protocol.ai) or contact `@mike - pl` on [Filecoin Slack](https://filecoin.io/slack) if you'd like to join.
+Curious lurkers and serious contributors are equally welcome!

 ## License